Course Outline

 - Fundamentals of all technology stacks in IIoT

-- IoT adaptation rate in Power Utility Market & how they are aligning their future business model and operation around IoT
+- IoT adaptation rate in the Power Utility Market and how companies are aligning their future business models and operations around IoT

 - Business Rule generation for IoT

-- Evolving standards and platform players like Azure, AWS and Google-brief introductions.
-What they offer and what they don’t
+- Evolving standards and platform players like Azure, AWS, and Google - brief introductions.
+What they offer and what they do not

-- Basic function and architecture of a sensor –Sensor body, sensor mechanism, sensor calibration, sensor maintenance, cost and pricing structure, legacy and modern sensor network- All basics about the sensors
+- Basic function and architecture of a sensor – Sensor body, sensor mechanism, sensor calibration, sensor maintenance, cost and pricing structure, legacy and modern sensor networks - All basics about the sensors

-- Development of sensor electronics- IoT vs legacy and open source vs traditional PCB design style
+- Development of sensor electronics - IoT vs legacy and open source vs traditional PCB design styles

 - Energy harvesting solutions for wearables